-A detailed summary of the recommended policy and zoning amendments can be found in Appendix 3.
+A copy of the proposed ZBA can be found in Appendix 3.

-Draft Urban Design Framework:
+Urban Design Framework

-The existing Interim Design Guidelines attached to the Secondary Plan are temporary until such time as Council approves District Design Guidelines for the area.
+There are Interim Design Guidelines and Special Streetscape Improvements that are attached as Appendix B to the Queen Street Corridor Secondary Plan.
+These Guidelines are temporary until such time as Council approves District Design Guidelines for the area.
 The Interim Design Guidelines do not contain any provisions to guide the transition of built form in the Corridor.

-WSP has recommended that the Interim Design Guidelines be updated to address building expansions, building reconstructions and infill buildings to ensure that they are designed in a manner that does not inhibit or preclude desirable and planned future redevelopment within the Corridor.
+WSP has recommended that the Interim Design Guidelines be amended to address building expansions, building reconstructions and infill buildings to ensure that they are designed in a manner that does not inhibit or preclude desirable and planned future redevelopment within the Corridor.
+Revisions to Sections 1.1 and 1.3 are proposed as well as a new section is proposed to be added as Section 1.7 - Transition of Low-Rise Commercial Areas (Central Area Mixed Use Designation between Highway 410 and Etobicoke Creek).